Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 Accuracy of the real-time attendance list (e.g., percentage of correct check-outs)

 A VMS centralizes registrations, supports retention periods, and records actions in an audit trail.
-Additionally, you can require visitors to confirm that they have read policy documents (such as a non-disclosure agreement (NDA), safety instructions, or house rules) before being granted access.
+You can require visitors to confirm policy documents (such as a non-disclosure agreement (NDA), safety instructions, or house rules) before being granted access.

 Possible KPIs